2024

 Oct 23,2024

 This breakthrough followed the team’s discovery of nanoscale abiotic organic matter in mantle rocks from the Yap Trench in 2021.
-It represents a significant advance in research on deep-sea carbon cycling and the origin of life, shedding light on key pathways for abiotic organic synthesis in nature.
+It represents a significant advance in research on deep-sea carbon cycling and the origin of life, because it sheds light on new pathways for abiotic organic synthesis in nature.

 The scientists published their findings in the Proceedings of the National Academy of Sciences (PNAS).
-Dr. NAN Jingbo from the Nanjing Institute of Geology and Palaeontology of the Chinese Academy of Sciences (NIGPAS) is the first author of the paper.
-Dr. PENG Xiaotong from the Institute of Deep-Sea Science and Engineering of the Chinese Academy of Sciences is the corresponding author.
+Dr. Jingbo Nan from the Nanjing Institute of Geology and Palaeontology of the Chinese Academy of Sciences (NIGPAS) is the first author of the paper.
+Dr. Xiaotong Peng from the Institute of Deep-Sea Science and Engineering of the Chinese Academy of Sciences is the corresponding author.

 Fig. 1 The human-occupied vehicle (HOV) Shen Hai Yong Shi (Image by NIGPAS)